nikzayn/parking-lot-application/README.md

 # Hydrogen

-Hydrogen is a Node Express boilerplate for building a developer friendly and rouboust REST API(s) codebase built on TypeScript.
+Hydrogen is a minimal Node Express boilerplate for building a developer friendly and rouboust REST API(s) codebase built on TypeScript.
 It focuses on ease of use and provides a scalable codebase architecture for Node.js based server applications.

 ## Features